Ennosukeblade/resources/python/README.md

 # `and` example
 if a > 5 and b == 0:
     print("Both conditions are True")  # Output: Both conditions are True
+else:
+    print("At least one condition is False")

 # `or` example
 if a > 5 or b > 0:
     print("At least one condition is True")  # Output: At least one condition is True
+else:
+    print("Neither condition is True")

 # Non-boolean values with `and` and `or`
 result = a and b  # a is truthy; evaluates to b (0)